9 Ways ADHD Ruins Marriages

 Not long after we got married, our relationship began to fall apart.
 I couldn’t understand how someone who had been so attentive could ignore my needs, or be so “consistently inconsistent” helping out around the house.
 He was equally confused and annoyed.
 How could the woman he had married, who had seemed so endearing and optimistic, change into a fire-breathing dragon who wouldn’t give him a break and wouldn’t leave him alone?

 By our tenth anniversary, we had considered divorce.
 We were angry, frustrated, disconnected, and unhappy.
-I was clinically depressed.
+I was beyond sad.
 We stayed glued together only by our desire to raise our children well and by a feeling, deep inside, that we ought to be able to do better.
 Around that time, our daughter, who was nine, was diagnosed as having a learning disability and ADHD.
 In time, my husband was also diagnosed with ADHD.

 Learning to Treat and Cope With ADHD to Avoid Relationship Problems